kln12/Interview_questions/README.md

 1.how can we reduce docker image
 2.Define docker Engine
 3.How to reduce docker image size
-4. CMD vs RUN
+4. ADD vs COPY
-5.Entrypoint vs
+5.ENTRYPOINT vs  CMD
 5.where docker container are stored
 6.in docker (. dot ) in docker build and what can if we remove
 7.Difference between docker stop and docker kill?